Your ultimate guide to the best Black Friday deals to shop right now

 This Samsung set is special for a few reasons: it launched in 2021 so it’s still very new; it’s relatively petite for a QLED TV and so it’s ideal for smaller rooms; and it uses the brand’s latest “neo QLED” pixel technology for improved contrast and image quality over previous QLED panels.
 It might be the best 43in television you can buy, and right now there’s a generous £300 discount at Currys.

-Lego Harry Potter Fawkes Dumbledore’s phoenix set: Was £35, now £23, Argos.co.uk
+Lego Harry Potter Hogsmeade Village visit house set: Was £70, now £46, Argos.co.uk

-Loyal and intelligent, Dumbledore’s trusty phoenix companion never left the Hogwarts headmaster’s side.
-And now, kids aged 10 and up can see the fiery feathered friend come to life with this Argos-exclusive model that has a third off.
-Fawkes looks life-like with a powerful beak and realistic “flying” wings powered by a hand-turned mechanism.
-Containing 597 Lego pieces, it measures more than 24cm from beak to tail.
+Share a flask of butterbeer in Hogsmeade with Harry, Hermione and Ron with this play-and-display Lego set, which is currently a third off at Argos.
+This set features two different two-storey dollhouses, recreating Honeydukes Sweetshop and The Three Broomsticks pub.
+A delight for any Harry Potter fan.

 Apple AirPods max: Was £549, now £429, Amazon.co.uk